labintsev/ladd-and-weights/paper_en.md

 ![Scaled example](doc/4.png)

 Most of the images have resolution (4000,3000) and more.
-Some have less height about 2250 or 2280 px.
+Some have less height about 2250 px.
 Image size distribution is on the picture.

 ![Image size distribution](doc/1.png)

 Most images have from 2 to 4 boxes.
-But some images has about 100 objects, and 57 only background.
+But some images has about 100 objects.
+Also, dataset has 57 images without people, only background.
 Box numbers distribution is on the picture.

 ![Box numbers distribution](doc/2.png)